PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/qgis/qgis_starting/getting_started.rst

    :align: center

 The new QGIS profile will be now available.
 Reopen QGIS.
-In the Menu Bar reselect :guilabel:'Settings' → :guilabel:'User Profiles' Click on the :guilabel:'PCA_QGIS_Profile'
+In the Menu Bar reselect :guilabel:`Settings` → :guilabel:`User Profiles` Click on the :guilabel:'PCA_QGIS_Profile'

 .. image:: images/qgis_starting_004.png